nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 * Hands-on code examples and practice exercises
 * The nostalgic fun of modernising classic jQuery patterns

-**[Check out the example platform](https://github.com/nickperkins/github-copilot-interactive-trainer-demo)** to see exactly how the AI-powered training works in practice.
+**[Check out the demo](https://github.com/nickperkins/github-copilot-interactive-trainer-demo)** I've created to see exactly how the AI-powered training works in practice.

 You can find the complete source code and instructions in this repository.
 Feel free to fork it and tweak it for your own training needs—whether it's framework migrations, adopting new tech, or any other technical learning goal!